globeport/Globeport.Client.Uwp.Host/README.md

 </Button>
 ```

-The control Id can currently be accessed by clicking the 'Edit' button on the resource toolbar within Globeport Elements.
+The control Id can currently be accessed by clicking the `Edit` button on the resource toolbar within Globeport Elements.
 This will display the resource Url e.g.

 https://api.globeport.io/v1.0/resources/3OST61540400/render